 Why You Should Not Trust an Insurance Adjuster After a Car Crash in Florida

-When a car crash occurs, a victim will have to determine their best option to recover compensation for damage to their vehicle and any injuries they may have sustained.
-If the victim decides to pursue an insurance claim, they would first have to report the accident to their own insurance company because Florida is a no-fault state for auto insurance policies.
+When a car crash occurs, you must determine your best option to recover compensation for damage to your vehicle and any injuries you suffered.
+If you pursue an insurance claim, you must report the accident to your insurance company first, regardless of fault.
+This is because Florida is a no-fault state for auto insurance policies.
 This means that no matter who is liable for the accident, each driver must turn to their insurance carrier for compensation.

-However, serious issues may arise if the injuries suffered by the victim are too extensive to be compensated by insurance.
-Under these circumstances, the victim can pursue a liability claim against the negligent driver’s insurance company if the victim can show that he or she sustained a serious, permanent, or disfiguring injury.
+However, serious issues may arise if your injuries are too extensive to be compensated by insurance.
+Fortunately, the law allows you to pursue a liability claim against the negligent driver’s insurance company if you can show that you sustained a serious, permanent, or disfiguring injury.

-For example, the insurance adjuster may try to confuse you about the details of your case in order to get you to admit some level of fault.
-This is often accomplished by asking a series of similar questions to see if your responses may change from your initial report.
+For example, the insurance adjuster may try to confuse you about the details of your case to get you to admit some level of fault.
+This is often accomplished by asking similar questions to see if your responses may change from your initial report.

-An insurance adjuster may also try to downplay the severity of your injuries or property damage that you sustained.
+An insurance adjuster may also downplay the severity of your injuries or property damage that you sustained.
 For instance, if you sustained a serious head injury that requires extensive medical care, the insurance adjuster may attempt to offer you an amount that is insufficient to cover your expenses.

 Why You Should Pursue a Car Crash Lawsuit in Florida Instead of an Insurance Claim

-One of the primary reasons to pursue a car crash lawsuit is that you can determine how much you wish to seek for compensatory damages.
-Compensatory damages are used to reimburse a plaintiff for losses and injuries.
+One of the primary reasons to pursue a car accident lawsuit is that you can determine how much you wish to seek compensatory damages.
+Compensatory damages are used to reimburse injured accident victims for losses and injuries.
 This form of damages is split into two types: economic losses and noneconomic losses.